blackcodecamp/CloudWebDevelopment/3_0_Course3Overview.md

 ---
 layout: default
-title: 3.0 Day 3 Overview
+title: 3.0 Course 3 Overview
 nav_order: 4
 has_children: true
 ---

-# 3.0 Day 3 Overview
+# 3.0 Course 3 Overview
-This document will dicuss what we will be learning and doing on Day 3.
+This document will dicuss what we will be learning and doing on Course 3.
 ## Pre-Requisites
 ### Registrations
 * [GitHub Account](www.github.com)